Aller au contenu principal Aller à la navigation

 But what is the best rosé Champagne?
 The answer lies in the exceptional expertise of the Houses that masterfully craft it.
 At Laurent-Perrier, tradition meets innovation through a rare and demanding technique: maceration, which enhances the intensity and elegance of the grapes.

-Different methods for producing rosé Champagne
+methods for producing rosé

 Blending with red wine

-Maceration – a rare skill
+Maceration – the rare art

-Saignée – a variant of maceration
+Saignée – a variant

 What makes a great rosé Champagne?